ProtoconNet/mitum-spec-tests/README.md

 This package had been developed to test tps and lookup-tps of mitum.

-Before the test, you must install jmeter and `beta` branch of [mitum-sdk-js](http://github.com/ProtoconNet/mitum-sdk-js).
+Before the test, you must install jmeter and the latest version of [mitum-sdk-js](http://github.com/ProtoconNet/mitum-sdk-js).

 ## Directories